 - Water (only if you are making lemon or lime sorbet)

 There are two ways of making sorbet – with a food processor or an ice cream maker.
 To make it with a food processor, simply mix the fruit and sugar together in the food processor.
 Put the mixture into plastic containers and place it in the freezer.
 After it has frozen, take the containers out and run it back through the food processor.
 This will yield more of a gelato consistency with a little bit of a crunch.
 To use the ice cream maker, mix the fruit and sugar together, then put the mixture in the refrigerator for a couple of hours to chill.
 After it is chilled, transfer the mixture to the ice cream maker and let the machine do the work of mixing and freezing.
 This will yield a creamy consistency that melts on the tongue.
 My personal favorite is a combination of the two!
 Puree three-fourths cup of agave nectar for every cup of fresh fruit in a food processor.
 Then chill the mixture in the refrigerator and finish it off with the ice cream maker.
 By using the whole fruit, the sorbet turns out thicker, and you also get to keep all the nutrients!

-The next time your sweet tooth comes calling, think of this homemade sorbet …Continue reading
+The next time your sweet tooth comes calling, think of this homemade sorbet to satisfy …Continue reading

 For weeks leading up to the Mid-Autumn festival every year, mooncakes and festival snacks abound.
 Many of these products were produced weeks ago and imported from places across the globe.
 If you’re living in the United States, finding fresh products to celebrate this year’s Mid-Autumn festival can be very difficult.
 Whether you’re celebrating with family and friends, or just looking for some good, traditional Chinese fare, stick around for some Mid-Autumn recipes and tips.